“When they had rowed about three or four miles, they saw Yeshua (Jesus) approaching the boat, walking on the water.” (John 6:19)

 When Israel’s first Prime Minister David Ben-Gurion envisioned the fulfillment of Isaiah’s prophecy that the desert would once again blossom, he may have imagined how the country as a whole might take up the challenge of rebirth.

-Now that this prophetic blossoming is fully underway, both locals and tourists can cultivate their interests through hundreds of outlets developed in the last 65 years, from sports and the arts to innovation and entrepreneurship.
+Now that this prophetic blossoming is fully underway, both locals and tourists can cultivate their interests through hundreds of outlets developed since 1948, from sports and the arts to innovation and entrepreneurship.

 Jerusalem, of course, is a top draw, since it has something for everyone, such as the Jerusalem light show and ice show, international book fair and marathon, as well as the Maccabiah Games (Jewish Olympics).

-Not far from the Teddy Stadium where the opening ceremonies of the Maccabiah Games will be held next Thursday, is the Tisch Family Zoological Gardens, which preserves endangered species from all over the world and displays a wonderful range of flora and fauna from the Tanakh (Old Testament).
+Not far from the Teddy Stadium where the opening ceremonies of the Games are held is the Tisch Family Zoological Gardens, which preserves endangered species from all over the world and displays a wonderful range of flora and fauna from the Tanakh (Old Testament).

 It is popularly called the Biblical Zoo because of its special project of conserving the various species mentioned in the Bible.

 Some of the species that have been driven out of their natural habitat and are nearing extinction are being bred and reintroduced to the wild, such as the Persian fallow deer.

 Museums in the Holy Land

-In the Old City, many enjoy the Tower of David Museum of the History of Jerusalem, which not only is an archaeological site, but has permanent and temporary exhibits, as well as educational activities and programs.
+In the Old City, the Tower of David Museum of the History of Jerusalem is not only an archaeological site.
+It hosts concerts, cultural events, and educational activities that bring the history of the city to life.

-At night, the walls of the Tower of David are bathed in the breathtaking virtual images of The Night Spectacular.
+At night, for instance, the walls of the Tower of David are bathed in the breathtaking virtual images of The Night Spectacular.